 Put the flour mixture into a bowl and then into the fridge to keep cold.

-Prep the Mix ins
+2. Prep Mix ins

 Measure out and wash the cranberries.
 Check for bad ones then put them into the now empty food processor.
 Pulse everything a few times until the cranberries are chopped but not pureed.